ewaldc/My-Book-Live/kernel/patches/4.19/README.md

 # My-Book-Live kernel 4.19.x

 ## Validated versions ##
-There is a reasonable chance these patches work with any 4.19.x version newer than 4.19.24.
+There is a reasonable chance these patches work with any 4.19.x version newer than 4.19.96.
 However, practical experience has shown that not every version is equally stable and/or performing.
-Following versions have been validated as "excellent":
-* 4.19.24 (passed 96 hours of torture test)
-* 4.19.25
-* 4.19.29
-* 4.19.33
-* 4.19.34 (somewhat slower than 4.19.33)
-* 4.19.44 (by far best disk read/write speed due top ext4 fixes, fast SAMBA read, 7% slower SAMBA write than 4.9.33)
+Since it's impossible to have a single patchset that works across the complete 4.19 series of kernels, the new baseline kernel becomes 4.19.96.
+For anyone wanting explore older (4.19.19 to 4.19.44) kernels, I posted a tar archive with the previous generation patches.

 Pre-4.19.19 versions are to be avoided for stability reasons.
-Versions post 4.19.24 are most likely fine.
-Last version validated: 4.19.44
+Last version validated: __4.19.96__

 ## What's changed compared to 4.9.x ? ##
 The DesignWare (DW) DMA and SATA driver code have evolved to levels of performance that are close enough to the custom SATA DWC NCQ driver to discontinue it.
 All the credit for this work goes to the OpenWRT team (chunkeey).
 However, there is plenty of room for further tuning of these drivers and some of the code of the SATA DWC NCQ driver will be integrated.
 The OpenWRT team will be able to pick up this work if they desire so.